OP-TEE/optee_docs/building/aosp/aosp.rst

 .. note::

     We **only** use and support this static/stable configuration.
-If you try using it with latest available AOSP, there is a risk that both OP-TEE and other parts are not working as expected.
+If you try using it with the latest available AOSP, there is a risk that both OP-TEE and other parts are not working as expected.

 Prerequisites
 *************